microsoft/pxt/docs/morejavascript.md

 Still need to figure out calls from TS to first class TS functions (optimization), as it currently also goes through `pxt::runAction()`.

-Need to make sure what lambda wrapped pushes on the stack, and that it is ref-safe.
+Need to make sure what lambda wrapper pushes on the stack, and that it is ref-safe.
 Return addresses on Thumb are, since they are always odd.

 ### Throw